Marco Penge

-Marco Penge (born 15 May 1998) is an English professional golfer who plays on the European Tour.
-In 2023, he won the Open de Portugal and Rolex Challenge Tour Grand Final.
-Penge won his first event on the European Tour in 2025, at the Hainan Classic.
-He recorded his second victory at the Danish Golf Championship.
+Marco Penge (born 15 May 1998) is an English professional golfer who plays on the European Tour and the PGA Tour.
+In 2023, he won twice on the Challenge Tour to earn promotion to the European Tour.
+Penge won three events on the European Tour in 2025 and received that year's Seve Ballesteros Award as the European Tour's player of the season.

 Early life and amateur career

-Penge was born in Horsham on 15 May 1998, to Marie and Angelo Penge.
+Penge was born in Crawley on 15 May 1998, to Marie and Angelo Penge, and grew up in the nearby market town of Horsham.
 His father Angelo, an aerial engineer, was born in Italy.
 Penge showed talent in football as a child.
-He was a prolific goalscorer for Chesworth Rovers in Horsham, and received trials with Reading F.C. and Southampton F.C..
+He was a prolific goalscorer at youth level for Chesworth Rovers in Horsham, and received trials with Reading F.C. and Southampton F.C..
 Influenced by his Italian father, Penge stated in 2014 that he supported Italy rather than England in that year's World Cup.

 Introduced to golf at age five, Penge had success at junior level and became a scratch handicap aged 13.
 In 2013, he won the McGregor Trophy, the Fairhaven Trophy, and lost a playoff for the Irish Boys Amateur Open.
 He represented England in the European Young Masters, the European Boys' Team Championship and the Boys Home Internationals, which he won twice.
 He also won the Jacques Léglise Trophy three times with the Great Britain & Ireland team.

 Penge attended the Forest School in Horsham.
 He left school at the start of 2014 to pursue golf full-time.
 Penge won the 2015 Scottish Amateur Stroke Play Championship at Moray Golf Club, and lost a playoff at the 2016 Internationaux de France - Coupe Murat.
 In 2017, he finished runner-up at both the Spanish Amateur and the NSW Amateur.